 Moving to Basel?
 Here’s an introduction to help you explore shopping, nightlife, art, food, and living in Basel.

 Living at the meeting point of three countries, the people of Basel have a great deal of savoir-vivre; good food and drink are as important to them as art and culture.
 Nearly all the world’s cuisines are richly represented in Basel: from starred gourmet eateries to the takeaway around the corner.
-The street cafés, patisseries, sweet shops, and traditional neighborhood restaurants all provide opportunities to become acquainted with the Basel lifestyle, and make living in Basel a delight.
+The street cafés, patisseries, sweet shops, and traditional neighborhood restaurants all provide opportunities to become acquainted with the Basel lifestyle, and also make living in Basel a delight.

 Living in Basel

 The lively inner-city and romantic Old Town are a shopping center offering a range of brands.
-The traditional daily market held in the square of the historic City Hall serves as a charming and colorful reminder of all things Swiss.
+The traditional daily market held in the square of the historic City Hall also serves as a charming and colorful reminder of all things Swiss.

 Young people often tour the taverns in multi-cultural, multi-faceted Lesser Basel across the Rhine.
 Many street cafés along the Steinenvorstadt provide a casual Mediterranean style.